 The cutting edges of Chicago Cutlery’s knives keep their optimal sharpness standards for peak effectiveness owing to the company’s distinctive 25-degree taper grind finish.

 The triple-riveted and classically designed handles complete the package.
-Their rustic aspect is enhanced by the fact that they have not been polished, but this may be changed if desired.
+Their rustic aspect is enhanced because they have not been polished, but this may be changed if desired.

-Because of the large handles, these knives may be too heavy for certain users, but that is entirely dependent on the size of your hands and your tastes.
+Because of the large handles, these knives may be too heavy for certain users, but that depends entirely on the size of your hands and your tastes.

 These knives are longer than typical, measuring 10 inches in length with a five-inch blade, so keep this in mind if you’re seeking to add to your existing collection from another manufacturer.